intel/pepc/docs/pepc-pstates.rst

    Display available mechanisms for configuring CPU P-states.

 **--min-freq** *MIN_FREQ*
-   Set the minimum CPU frequency.
+   Set the minimum CPU frequency via '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/scaling_min_freq'.
    The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be used (for example "900MHz").
-The supported mechanisms are: 'sysfs', 'msr'.
-The 'sysfs' mechanism uses '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/scaling_min_freq'.
-The 'msr' mechanism uses the MSR_HWP_REQUEST (0x774) register, bits 7:0.

    The following special values can also be used:
    **min**
       Minimum frequency supported by the Linux CPU frequency driver (see '--min-freq-limit').
-      Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'min' to the actual minimum frequency.
    **max**
       Maximum frequency supported by the Linux CPU frequency driver (see '--max-freq-limit').
-      Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'max' to the actual maximum frequency.
-   **base**, **hfm**, **P1**
+   **base**, **hfm**
       Base CPU frequency (see '--base-freq').
-Regardless of the '--mechanisms' option, all available mechanisms are tried to resolve these special values to the actual base frequency.

 **--max-freq** *MAX_FREQ*
-   Set the maximum CPU frequency.
-Uses the same mechanisms as described in the 'info' sub-command.
-   Similar to '--min-freq', but applies to the maximum frequency.
+   Similar to '--min-freq', but sets the maximum CPU frequency via '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/scaling_max_freq'.

 **--turbo** *on|off*
    Toggle turbo mode globally via sysfs.
 When enabled, CPUs can exceed the base frequency if allowed